DarrenCooperM/DarrenCooperM/README.md

 I am a big fan of working with React, Node.js, Computer Vision and AWS Cloud!

 At the moment most of my time is spent making projects through Mission Ready, I've built projects using: </br>
-HTML, CSS, Tailwind, Javascript, Node.JS, Express, MySQL, React.JS.
+HTML, CSS, Tailwind, Javascript, React.JS, Node.JS, Express, MySQL, MongoDB and Docker

 A bit about me: <br/>
 <li> love the gym <br/>